-One type of course is the lecture (“Vorlesung (V)”), which provides you with an introductory overview of the respective study area.
+Lectures (“Vorlesung (V)”), provide you with an introductory overview of the respective study area.
 Generally, the assignment you have to complete to receive a certificate of achievement (“Leistungsschein”) in this type of course is a written exam.
-There is also the tutorial (“Tutorium (T)”) and the exercise (“Übungen (Ü”), which are held to provide you with further information about the subject of the lecture and give you the possibility to ask questions on the topic.
+There is also tutorials (“Tutorium (T)”) and exercises (“Übungen (Ü”), which are held to provide you with further information about the subject of the lecture and give you the possibility to ask questions on the topic.
 They may be valuable to you, even if no ECTS are awarded for them.

-Another form of courses is the seminar (“Seminar (S)”).
+In addition, there are seminars (“Seminar (S)”).
 There are three different kinds of seminars available at the OSI.
 In general, they treat specific subjects more in depth than lectures.
 In these types of courses your participation, your questions and taking part in discussions will directly add to the seminar.
 There are introductory seminars (“Proseminare (PS)”) and advanced seminars (“Hauptseminare (HS)”), as well as core advanced seminars (“Kernhauptseminare (K-HS)”).
-Besides these seminars the OSI also offers introductory seminars/techniques of scientific work (“Proseminare/Techniken des wissenschaftlichen Arbeitens (PS/TWA”) and career-oriented seminars (“Berufsfeldorientierte Seminare (BS)”).
+Besides these seminars the OSI also offers introductory seminars/techniques of scientific work (“Proseminare/Techniken/Methoden des wissenschaftlichen Arbeitens (PS/TWA or PS/MWA)”) and career-oriented seminars (“Berufsfeldorientierte Seminare (BS)”).

 All courses are mostly held weekly and last two hours (“Semesterwochenstunden” (SWS)), which makes 90 minutes in total.
 An exception are block seminars (Blockseminare).

 The course structure at other departments and faculties might differ.

 Please check the following question to see which of these courses you are eligible to take.